stjordanis/old/docs/content/en/getting-started.md

 jobs.
 Once users have signed up, navigating to the jobs tab of your project will allow you to specify the parameters of the job: which datasets to use, which members should annotate or review, and the number of passthroughs each file should have.

+Aftewards, the members invited to the job should be able to access their jobs through the jobs tab.
+Alternatively, you can share the direct link of the job page to said members.

 ## Conclusion